Home > Finance the Business > A Brief Overview of Business Taxes

 VAT

-• Class 1: paid by employers and deducted from employees gross wages
+• Class 1: deducted from employees’ gross wages and paid by employers

-• Class 1B: paid by employers when they enter into a PAYE Settlement Agreement
+• Class 1B: when employers use a PAYE Settlement Agreement

 Business Rates

-Companies occupying commercial property must pay business rates.
-These are collected by local authorities and used to help finance them (although they are first pooled by central government and then redistributed).
+Companies occupying commercial property are required to pay business rates.
+These are collected by local authorities but first pooled centrally before being redistributed.

 Other Duties and Fees